mistersalman/rshell/README.md

 worry about it.

-3) When running test scripts, the terminal complain that the commands mkdir and rm -r and rm -rf are outdated.
+3) When running test scripts, the terminal complains that the commands mkdir and rm -r and rm -rf are outdated.
 While we cannot find any evidence of that, the terminal nonetheless returns warnings.

+4) If an ls with a flag but no space (ex, ls-a vs ls -a) is called before an or (||) block, an error will be returned but there will be no progression in the command.
+For some reason, this causes problems in the test harness, but not when executing commands manually in ./a.out.